symfony-cmf/routing-bundle/README.md

             manager_registry: doctrine_phpcr
             manager_name: default

-            # if you use the default doctrine router service, you can use this to customize
+            # if you use the default doctrine route repository servie, you can use this to customize
             # the root path for the phpcr-odm RouteRepository
             # this base path will be injected by the Listener\IdPrefix - but only to routes
             # matching the prefix, to allow for more than one route source.